-The percentage management charge is stated in the Framework Award Form at section 13 Management Charge.
+The percentage management charge is stated in the Framework Award Form at section 14 Management Charge.

-9. Transfer of Undertakings (Protection of Employment) Regulations 2006 ("TUPE")
+8. Transfer of Undertakings (Protection of Employment) Regulations 2006 ("TUPE")

-We don't think TUPE will apply to this procurement at framework level because this framework relates to new services.
+We don't think TUPE will apply to this procurement at framework level because: